nathanenglehart/nathanenglehart.github.io/knn.md

 <img src="/images/misclassification_rate_across_folds_iris.png" alt="/images/misclassification_rate_across_folds_iris.png"/>
 </div> \
 \
-choosing $K = 3$ (with an average misclassification rate of 0.03) as the optimal value for minimizing the misclassification rate across folds. \
+choosing $K = 3$ with a 3% misclassification rate as the optimal value for minimizing the misclassification rate across folds. \
 \
 Then, by storing the predicting classifications in a csv file to use on the test dataset we can write another python script:
 ```python